Ariégeois

 Origin and historical development

-The Ariegeois is a quintessential French scent hound, originating from the Ariege department in the Pyrenees region.
-This breed is the result of deliberate crossbreeding between the Grand Bleu de Gascogne and the Briquet Griffon Vendeen, combined with local hunting dogs.
-The goal was to create a lighter, more agile hound capable of navigating the rugged, mountainous terrain of Southern France while maintaining the exceptional scenting abilities of its ancestors.
-The breed was officially recognized by the FCI in the early 20th century, solidifying its status as a specialized hunter of hare and deer.
+The Ariégeois is a distinguished scent hound originating from the Ariège department in the Pyrenees region of France.
+Developed in the early 20th century, this breed is the result of deliberate crosses between the Grand Bleu de Gascogne, the Grand Gascon-Saintongeois, and local Briquet hounds.
+The primary objective of the breeders was to create a lighter, more agile hound capable of navigating the rugged, mountainous terrain of the Pyrenees while maintaining the exceptional scenting ability of its larger ancestors.
+The breed was officially recognized by the FCI, and those interested in the specific regulations governing its breeding and classification must adhere to the strict standards set forth by the parent organization.

 FCI Standard & Characteristics